Growth and nodal current of complexified horocycle eigenfunctions: Introduction

 In fact, this is a quantization of Furstenberg Theorem on unique ergodicity of horocycle flow over a compact hyperbolic surface (\cite{Furstenberg73}, \cite{Marcus}), up to some calculations on gauge invariance.
 Thus, Theorems \ref{th:growth} and \ref{th:main} can be applied to functions from Theorem \ref{th:old} and give control on their growth and on the behavior of nodal sets of their complexifications.

 Now, let us outline the proof of Theorem \ref{th:growth}.
 We generally follow Zelditch (\cite{Ze07}).
-In his paper, he studies similar questions on free-particle quantum wavefunction.
+In his paper, he studies similar questions on free-particle quantum ergodic wavefunctions on an arbitrary compact manifold with real-analytic Riemannian metric.
 Geodesic flow is then instead of horocycle flow.
-Consequently, instead of horocycle Grauert tube, there is (the most usual) geodesic Grauert tube.
-See also recent papers \cite{CR21},\cite{CR22} on Schwartz kernels of Toeplitz truncated Hamiltonian derivatives tangent to boundaries of such tubes, also on spectral projectors acting at the latter boundaries.
+Consequently, instead of horocycle Grauert tube, there is the most usual geodesic Grauert tube defined for any Riemannian manifold.
+We review Zelditch's argument in the discussion after Proposition \ref{prop:pdo}.

 In our paper, from physicist's viewpoint, we quantize magnetic particle on $\HH$.
-As well as \cite{Ze07}, our paper fits into the idea of Boutet de Monvel Theorem.
-The latter claims that growth of complexified eigenfunction $u$, when we move away from the original real manifold into its complexification, is governed by microlocal distribution of $u$ in the real part of manifold under consideration.
+As well as \cite{Ze07}, our proofs fit into the idea of Boutet de Monvel Theorem.
+The latter principle is as follows: when we move away from the original real manifold into its complexification, growth of complexified eigenfunction $u^\CC$ is governed by microlocal distribution of original $u$ in the real part of manifold under consideration.
 This theorem, in a particular case of Laplacian on a real-analytic manifold, was stated in \cite{Bou} and has been proved much later in \cite{Ze11}, \cite{Leb13}, \cite{St14}.
+In this approach, we write $u^{\CC}$ as scalar multiple of $\exp\left(-t\sqrt{-\Delta}\right)u$ and continue analytically Schwartz kernel of $\exp\left(-t\sqrt{-\Delta}\right)$.
+Studying this operator allows both to provide analytic continuation of $u$ and to set quadratic estimates on $|u^\CC|$.